jcubic/sysend.js/README.md

 Windows 10 64bit: in IE11 and Edge 38, Chrome 56, Firefox 51<br/>
 MacOS X El Captain: Safari 9, Chrome 56, Firefox 51

+## Note about Safari 7+ and Cross-Domain communication

+All cross-domain communication is disabled by default with Safari 7+.
+Because of a feature that block 3rd party tracking for iframe, and any iframe used for cross-domain communication runs in sandboxed environment.
+That's why this library like any other solution for cross-domain comunication, don't work on Safari.

 ## Installation

 Include `sysend.js` file in your html, you can grab the file from npm: